Danzigerrr/Google-Maps-Scraper/README.md

 The measure points look like this:
 ![measurePointsVisualised_1.jpg](readmeImages/measurePointsVisualised_1.jpg)

 Since the measure points are saved into a CSV file, it is easy to delete the location of points that are not needed in the search process, for example points at sea.
-Deleting needed points will optimize the search process and reduce the time needed to analyze the given area.
+Manually deleting unneeded points will optimize the search process and reduce the time needed to analyze the given area.
 The optimized measure points look like this:
 ![measurePointsVisualised_2.jpg](readmeImages/measurePointsVisualised_2.jpg)